-You know the “don’t wear anything new on race day” and all the basics… now, let’s do NYC Half Marathon as right as we can.
-I have done this race 5 times so far (from 2:06 in its first year, to 1:37 last year) and I keep running into people who haven’t and have lots of questions (let me know if you have any question not covered below!).
-And in case you want to see photos and read my race reports, go here for all of them, or here for 2013 NYC Half.
+You know the “don’t wear anything new on race day” and all the basics… now, let’s do NYC Marathon as right as we can.
+I write things down because I forget, but I’ve done this one before and I keep running into people who haven’t and are nervous.
+I just compiled a lot of my emails, and here we go!
+Let me know if you have any specific questions!!

 PRE RACE LOGISTICS

 Make a marathon list of what you’ll need a week or two before and sort it all by stages, here is an Marathon Packing List to start with.
 Get everything in the list ready as soon as possible.

 The expo is big (probably the biggest one in the US after Boston!), so please bring some patience, cash (there WILL be a few things you’ll want), and comfortable shoes.
 Don’t forget to bring a printed copy of your registration card and photo identification.
 Don’t wear the marathon-shirt before the race (come on!).
 Note: running stores all over the city have amazing gear and discounts too (organized list HERE), and if you can wait, a lot of the official asics gear will be half off in the nyrr’s website by January!